 Sometimes, they'll book a senior leadership session.
-In other instances, they'll engage us for a series of sessions from our Empathy to Equity Blueprint framework.
+In other instances, they'll engage us for a series of talks and workshops from our Empathy to Equity Blueprint framework.
 Or, the caller may share that their company is changing its values and wants to celebrate behaviours such as empathy, respect, and kindness with a whole company keynote.

-It is incredibly encouraging and exciting to be a part of this shift.
+It's incredibly encouraging and exciting to be a part of this shift.